 While the Company uses the best information available to make evaluations, future adjustments to the allowance may be necessary if conditions differ substantially from the information used in making the evaluations.
-In addition, as an integral part of their examination process, the Federal Reserve Board will periodically review the allowance for loan losses.
-The Federal Reserve Board may require the Company to increase the allowance based on their analysis of information available at the time of their examination.
+In addition, as an integral part of their examination process, the bank regulators will periodically review the allowance for loan losses.
+The bank regulators may require the Company to increase the allowance based on their analysis of information available at the time of their examination.